pretix/pretix/doc/api/resources/orders.rst

    :query boolean testmode: Only return orders with ``testmode`` set to ``true`` or ``false``
    :query boolean require_approval: If set to ``true`` or ``false``, only categories with this value for the field
                                     ``require_approval`` will be returned.
+   :query include_canceled_positions: If set to ``true``, the output will contain canceled order positions.
+Note that this
+                                      only affects position-level cancellations, not fully-canceled orders.
+   :query include_canceled_fees: If set to ``true``, the output will contain cancaled order fees.
    :query string email: Only return orders created with the given email address
    :query string locale: Only return orders with the given customer locale
    :query datetime modified_since: Only return orders that have changed since the given date.
 Be careful: We only